UKCloud/documentation/articles/azure/azs-how-retrieve-quota-ps.md

 toc_mdlink: azs-how-retrieve-quota-ps.md
 ---

-# How to retrieve your subscription quotas in Azure Stack using PowerShell
+# How to retrieve your subscription quotas using PowerShell

 ## Overview